 So, what’s this church about?

 It’s about the God of the Bible, and his saving work in people’s lives.
 We believe life was created and designed by God to bring glory to himself and consequently blessings for us.
 He is the central focus of all creation; his purposes are/will be accomplished in each of our lives—that’s comforting!
 HCC is about discovering our place in history as well as God’s unfolding work today.
 Therefore, we believe God’s plan to restore the world to himself unfolds through the ministry of his Son and his Spirit through us his followers.
 Without God’s help, we believe none of us would have a chance of knowing him and living our lives entirely for him!
+So we follow our Savior as a community of disciples who look forward to Jesus’ return as “King of Kings, and Lord of Lords”, and yet we celebrate our life now as citizens of God’s present and unfolding kingdom.

 (See the links in the side bar or below for articles with more details.)